ac952/2300-final-project/documents/design-plan.md

 ## Milestone 2, Part I: PHP Interactivity

 [Describe here what you plan to do for your PHP Interactivity requirement.]
+* Log-in system that will unlock adding/deleting of events on the events page, adding/deleting images on the gallery page, and editing the eboard information.
+General users will be able to view this information but not edit it.
+Use PHP to show the tables, and control whether or not a user can see the content.
+* Hover and highlight feature that lets users know which page they are on.
+Use an array that contains all the tabs.
+Add an if statement in the header (if we are on a certain page, then highlight the text of the tab).

 ## Milestone 2, Part II: Sketches, Navigation & Wireframes